— 5 —

 Adaptive data analysis

-To reason about adaptivity, it is helpful to frame the problem as an interaction between two parties.
+To formally reason about adaptive data analysis, it is helpful to frame the problem as an interaction between two parties.
 One party holds the dataset S. Think of this party as implementing the holdout method.
-The other party—called analyst— can query the dataset by requesting an estimate of the risk R(f) for a given predictor f on the dataset S. In reality, the two parties might be one and the same researcher.
-Nevertheless, conceptually it will be quite helpful to think of the problem as an interaction between two parties.
+The other party—called analyst—can query the dataset by requesting an estimate of the risk R(f) for a given predictor f on the dataset S. In reality, the two parties might be one and the same researcher.
+Nevertheless, conceptually it’s helpful to think of the problem as an interaction between these two parties.

 Throughout this chapter, we restrict our attention to the case of the zero-one loss and binary prediction, although the theory extends to other settings.